England: Education

-Primary education

 The Department for Education is the government department responsible for issues affecting people in England up to the age of 19, including education.
-State-run and state-funded schools are attended by approximately 93% of English schoolchildren.
+State-funded schools are attended by about 93% of English schoolchildren.
 Education is the responsibility of the Secretary of State for Education.

-Children who are between the ages of 3 and 5 attend nursery or an Early Years Foundation Stage reception unit within a primary school.
+Children between the ages of 3 and 5 attend nursery or an Early Years Foundation Stage reception unit within a primary school.
 Children between the ages of 5 and 11 attend primary school, and secondary school is attended by those aged between 11 and 16.
 State-funded schools are obliged by law to teach the National Curriculum; basic areas of learning include English literature, English language, mathematics, science, art & design, citizenship, history, geography, religious education, design & technology, computing, ancient & modern languages, music, and physical education.

-More than 90% of English schools require students to wear uniforms.
-School uniforms are defined by individual schools, within the constraint that uniform regulations must not discriminate on the grounds of sex, race, disability, sexual orientation, gender reassignment, religion or belief.
-Schools may choose to permit trousers for girls or religious dress.

-The Programme for International Student Assessment coordinated by the OECD currently ranks the overall knowledge and skills of British 15-year-olds as 13th in the world in reading literacy, mathematics, and science with the average British student scoring 503.7, compared with the OECD average of 493, ahead of the United States and most of Europe.
+The Programme for International Student Assessment coordinated by the OECD currently ranks the overall knowledge and skills of British 15-year-olds as 13th in the world in literacy, mathematics, and science with the average British student scoring 503.7, well above the OECD average of 493.

 Although most English secondary schools are comprehensive, there are selective intake grammar schools to which entrance is subject to passing the eleven-plus exam.
 Around 7.2 per cent of English schoolchildren attend private schools, which are funded by private sources.
 Standards in state schools are monitored by the Office for Standards in Education, and in private schools by the Independent Schools Inspectorate.

 After finishing compulsory education, students take GCSE examinations.
 Students may then opt to continue into further education for two years.
 Further education colleges (particularly sixth form colleges) often form part of a secondary school site.
 A-level examinations are sat by a large number of further education students, and often form the basis of an application to university.
-Further education (FE) covers a wide curriculum of study and apprenticeships, including T-levels, BTEC, NVQ and others.
+Further education covers a wide curriculum of study and apprenticeships, including T-levels, BTEC, NVQ and others.
 Tertiary colleges provide both academic and vocational courses.